fabian-gubler/RSS-Blog-Aggregator/README.md

 - Learn how to integrate a Go server with PostgreSQL
 - Learn about the basics of database migrations
 - Learn about long-running service workers

+## Setup

+Create a gitignore'd .env file in the root of your project and add the following:

+`PORT="8080"`

+This file will automatically be loaded using `godotenv.Load()` in the main function.